fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs change_justification %}
 The reasoning or justification behind the changes associated with the current record, providing context or explanation for the modifications made.
 {% enddocs %}

+{% docs change_request_end_date %}
+The end date for the change or execution of the change request associated with the current record.
+{% enddocs %}

+{% docs change_request_implementation_plan %}
+Information about the plan or process for implementing the changes associated with the current record.
+{% enddocs %}

+{% docs change_request_implementation_plan %}
+Information about the plan or process for implementing the changes associated with the current record.
+{% enddocs %}

+{% docs change_request_justification %}
+The reasoning or justification behind the changes associated with the current record, providing context or explanation for the modifications made.
+{% enddocs %}